MitchellSingleton/docker-airconnect/README.md

 Environment variables that can be used when you run the container:
 * `AIRCAST_VAR` - This variable allows passing command line parameters to the aircast executable or using the special case of 'kill' to disable the aircast service.
   Note: do not add -z or -Z to deamonize or the s6 overlay will think the service died and will start it again.
-* `AIRUPNP_VAR` - This variable allows passing command line parameters to  to send to the airupnp runtime used for integration with Sonos and UPnP based devices
+* `AIRUPNP_VAR` - This variable allows passing command line parameters to the airupnp executable or using the special case of 'kill' to disable the airupnp service.
   Note: do not add -z or -Z to deamonize or the s6 overlay will think the service died and will start it again.
-   **If you alter this variable you need to add in `-l 1000:2000` per the devs notes for Sonos/Heos players.
-If you don't alter the variable, I include this by default in the docker files**
+  Note: add in `-l 1000:2000` per the devs notes for Sonos/Heos players.
+This is part of the current default string.
+* `PATH_VAR` - allows specifying a persistant storage path
+* `VERSION_VAR` - allows specifying a specific version of airconnect
+* `MAXTOKEEP_VAR` - allows specifying how many previous version in the path (if it isn't persistent, only the most recent one will be there)

 If you only need one service, you can choose to kill the unneeded service on startup so that it does not run.
 To do this, use the appropriate variable from above (`AIRCAST_VAR`/`AIRUPNP_VAR`) and set it equal to `kill`.
 This will prevent the service from starting up.

 ### Runtime Commands

-The current usage can be seen in the docker output
+The current usage information displaying the available command line parameters can be seen in the docker output.

 ```
 Usage: [options]